Physical Therapy Treatments For Benign Paroxysmal Positional Vertigo (BPPV)

 When your head moves into certain positions you may experience brief periods of dizziness.

-Sometimes tilting your head, lying down, turning over, or standing up can also trigger episodes of this type of vertigo.
+Sometimes tilting your head, lying down, turning over, changing your bed position, or standing up can also trigger episodes of this type of vertigo.

 Symptoms Of Benign Paroxysmal Positional Vertigo